-On June 14, 2018, the Company entered into a license agreement with WHG (International) Ltd. ("WHG"), an affiliate of William Hill.
-Pursuant to the license agreement, the Company has granted WHG a sub-license to use the NeoSphere Platform (the "Licensed IP") for a period of four years (the "Initial Period") to operate in the US iGaming market and additional jurisdictions agreed to by the parties.
-It was also agreed that William Hill will compensate the Company for the right to use the Licensed IP as well as costs associated with adjustments ("Developed IP") required to be made to the Licensed IP so that the Licensed IP would be deemed complaint with specific market requirements and other market practices.
-At the end of the Initial Period, WHG has the option (the "IP Option") to convert the license into a perpetual license for a payment of £15.0 million.
-The fair value of the IP Option was valued with the assistance of a third-party appraiser approximately \$3.45 million.
+On June 18, 2018, the Company entered into a license agreement in the form of a binding term sheet with WHG (International) Ltd. ("WHG"), an affiliate of William Hill.
+Pursuant to the term sheet, the Company has granted WHG a sub-license to use the NeoSphere Platform (the "Licensed IP") to operate in the US iGaming market and additional jurisdictions agreed to by the parties.
+It was also agreed that William Hill will compensate the Company for the right to use the Licensed IP as well as costs associated with adjustments ("Developed IP") required to be made to the Licensed IP so that the Licensed IP would be deemed compliant with specific market requirements and other market practices.
+Upon a change of control of the Company, WHG has the option (the "IP Option") to convert the license into a perpetual license for a payment of £15.0 million.
+The Company has also agreed to provide WHG with the IP Option following the completion of a four year period from the date of the term sheet.
+The fair value of the IP Option was valued with the assistance of a third-party appraiser to be approximately \$3.45 million.